Blog

 2) Using a passphrase or sentence that appeals to your personality.

-For example, if you enjoy summer romance novels, use a memorable line from your favorite novel as a passphrase.
+For example, if you enjoy romance novels, use a memorable line from your favorite novel as a passphrase.

 Not a fan of romance novels?
 Try autobiographies, action thrillers, historical fiction, or mystery novels.
 You can even adapt phrases from your favorite songs, movies, or documentaries.

 A note of caution: Phrases from well-known literary or musical works are more vulnerable to brute force attacks.
+Random word passphrases (although harder to remember) offer greater protections.
+Consider adding special characters, numbers, and symbols to your quotes.

 3) Creating a Memory or Mind Palace, where you combine recall and visual abilities to recite your password or passphrase effortlessly.